Puyo Pop (video game): Plot

 The Dark Prince, the main "villain" from the previous games, is once again up to no good.
 He splits up five gold runes, and they are handed off to different individuals across the globe.
 The Dark Prince then sets up a Puyo Puyo contest.
 Carbuncle runs off for it, and Arle gives chase, thus starting her strange journey to collect the runes and find Carbuncle.
 At the end, it is revealed that the runes are actually a ticket for Arle and himself to go and bathe at some hot springs, made from the finest curry powder with the faintest scent for Carbuncle to trace.
 Arle then breaks the curry blocks, foiling the Dark Prince once again and leaving him to cry hysterically, whilst Arle uses the blocks to make curry.

 Reception

 Puyo Pop received mostly positive reviews.
 It received a score of 84/100 at Metacritic, based on 14 reviews.

 IGN cited it as "a fantastic puzzle game that's enhanced simply by letting a development team exploit the Game Boy Advance's link capabilities as far as it can go.
-Four player Puyo Pop is just so much fun and highly recommended."
+Four player Puyo Pop is just so much fun and highly recommended".
+GameSpy reviewed Puyo Pop favorably, noting that despite the rather dark charcoal-gray background, the game looks good on the GBA, has an "highly-addictive style of gameplay" and is "strong game for the GBA system".